Prepared for

 The proof: 44% footprint reduction without retention crisis.
 CareerSpark integrated into TIAA University as core career development experience.

-2. Systems First, Humans Always
+Systems First, Humans Always

 How I operationalize it: In Revolver (2001), I separated what you're teaching from how you're teaching it.
 The same content could publish to web, mobile, paper, expert review, or novice learner, each optimized for context.
-The SYSTEM scaled content reuse by 50-80%.
+The SYSTEM scaled content reuse dramatically.
 The HUMAN (the learner) always stayed at the center.

 In CareerSpark, AI surfaces career options, but humans decide.
 The system recommends; people choose.
 Same principle, different era.

-3. AI as Amplifier, Not Replacement
+AI as Amplifier, Not Replacement

 In the AI era, the most powerful question isn't "What can we automate?"
 It's "What can we help people think differently about?"
-I design AI to enhance judgment and expand possibility, not eliminate jobs or thought.

 How I operationalize it: CareerSpark teaches AI through the one subject every associate is already an expert in: themselves.
 Instead of "Here's how to use AI for business cases," I made it "Let's use AI to see your skills, explore your options, and build your story."
 A 27-year associate terrified she had nothing to offer watched AI break down her work into 20+ transferable skills.
 Her face lit up.